EyyupAlkis/About/_posts/2022-11-23-version-catalog.md

 }//build.gradle.kts
 ```

->FUN FACT: If your application is multi-module, then you can group each module's dependencies via bundles then you can manage them all in the same line.
-You can see example usage down below:
+>FUN FACT: If your application consists of multiple modules, you can use bundles to group the dependencies of each module and then manage them all on the same line.
+You can see an example of how to use it below:

 ```toml
 [libraries]